 I like all-inclusive resorts in Mexico because I don’t have to worry about my budget.
 But what I don’t always like are the buffets.
 Sometimes they fall short in freshness and variety.
 But this is not the case here at the Riu Palace Riviera Maya.
 From the buffets to the special dining options, service was top-notch and the food was (surprisingly) excellent.
 Sure, the buffets are still buffets, but we were quite pleased with the quality and the attentiveness of the staff.
 Take a look at this collage of the great food we experienced.

 Side note: When I’m on vacation, I don’t want to choose a restaurant in advance.
-At this Riu, the optional t dining options, which is included, no longer required a reservation, although two seating options were still the choices.
+At this Riu, the optional dining options, which are included, no longer required a reservation, although two seating options were still the choices.
 Our favorite, fork-down, was the Krystal Fusion restaurant.

 When in Mexico, it is all about the pool and the beach.
 And the Riu nailed this.
 Great pool area, fantastic service, and full beach access.

 Overall, our Mexico beach vacation to the Riu Palace Riviera Maya was paradise!
 Beach, great service, beautifully relaxing room, a perfect getaway from our home in Denver.
 All-inclusive rates at the Riu Palace Riviera Maya start at $147 and vary greatly on accommodations and time of the year.
 You can check for specials on the company website or try either Expedia or Hotels.com.

 Photo credits: Diana Rowe and Riu Palace Riviera Maya.